rest-for-physics/framework/doc/tutorials/Installation of REST.md

 source $HOME/apps/geant4_10_02_p02-install/bin/geant4.sh
 \endcode

-**Note:** Make sure you load the Garfield++ env variables in your environment by openning a new terminal.
+\warning Make sure you load the Geant4 env variables in your environment by openning a new terminal.

 ## Building and installing REST